Hydrographic Survey Category B Course

 They are very good and very varied.
 Indeed, there is a strong market demand for hydrographers.

-Is it possible for someone who is not a Canadian resident to take the training?
+Is it possible for someone who is not a Canadian or Moroccan resident to take the training?

 Certainly, the remote part will be done from your place of residence and you will only have to travel for the 7 weeks of residence including the field project and exams.
 For this, we will provide you with the necessary documents and support for your visa application.